Introduction to Outlook Data Files (.pst and .ost)

 Outlook Data Files (.pst) can also be used for archiving items from any email account type.

-Because these file are saved on your computer, they aren’t subject to mailbox size limits on a mail server.
+Because these files are saved on your computer, they aren’t subject to mailbox size limits on a mail server.
 By moving items to an Outlook Data File (.pst) on your computer, you can free up storage space in the mailbox on your mail server.